department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/veterans-disability.md

 | **Spouse receiving Aid and Attendance** | $47.00 | $62.00 | $78.00 | $94.00 |

 <span id="how-to-60"></a>
-<h5>How to find your monthly compensation rate using these tables</h5>
+<h5>How to use these tables to find your monthly payment</h5>

-Start with the "Base rates" table.
+Start with the "basic rates" table.
 Find the dependent status in the left column that best describes you.
 Then look for your disability rating in the top row.
-Where your dependent status and disability rating meet, you'll find your monthly compensation rate.
+Where your dependent status and disability rating meet, you'll find your monthly payment.

-For example: If you're a Veteran with at least one child and a spouse, but no dependent parents and you have a 30% disability rating, your monthly compensation rate would be <b>$1,522.71</b>.
+<strong>For example:</strong> If you were a Veteran with at least one dependent child and spouse but no dependent parents, and you had a 30% disability rating, you'd receive <strong>$1,522.71</strong> each month.

-<b>If you have more than one child</b>
+<strong>If you have more than one child</strong>

 Please note that the rates are different for children who are under the age of 18 and those who are over 18 and in a qualifying school program.

-To find your total monthly compensation rate, find the base rate, then add the amount for each child, depending on their age and school status.
+To find your total monthly payment, first find your basic rate.
+Then find the added amount for each child, depending on their age and school status and your disability rating.

-<b>For example:</b> If you're a Veteran with a 30% disability rating, and you have a spouse, 3 children who are under 18, and one child who is over 18 and in a qualifying school program, you would start with your base rate of $516.83 for a Veteran with one child and spouse (no parents).
+<strong>For example:</strong> If you were a Veteran with a dependent spouse, 3 children under 18 years of age, and one child over 18 years of age in a qualifying school program, and you had a disability rating of 30%, you would start with your basic rate of $516.83 for a Veteran with one child and spouse (no parents).
 You would then add the rate of $25.00 for each additional child under age 18 (so $25.00 x 3) as well as the rate of $191.00 for each additional child over 18 in a qualifying school program.

-Your total monthly compensation rate would be $516.83 + ($25.00 x 3) + $82.00 = <b>$623.83</b>.
+Your total monthly payment would be $516.83 + ($25.00 x 3) + $82.00 = <strong>$623.83</strong>.

-<b>If you have a spouse who receives Aid and Attendance</b>
+<strong>If you have a spouse who receives Aid and Attendance</strong>

-You can find your total monthly compensation rate by adding the rate for spouse receiving Aid and Attendance to your base rate.
+Find your total monthly payment by adding the rate for spouse receiving Aid and Attendance to your basic rate.
 If you also have more than one child, you'll add the amount for each additional child as well.

-<b>For example:</b> If you're a Veteran with a 30% disability rating have 2 children who are under age 18 as well as a spouse who's receiving A&A, you would start with your base rate of $516.83 for a Veteran with one child and spouse (no parents).
+<strong>For example:</strong> If you were a Veteran with 2 children who are under age 18 as well as a spouse who's receiving Aid and Attendance, and you had a 30% disability rating, you would start with your basic rate of $516.83 for a Veteran with one child and spouse (no parents).
 You would then add the rate of $25.00 for each additional child under age 18 (so $25.00 x 2) as well as the rate of $47.00 for a spouse receiving Aid and Attendance.

-Your total monthly compensation rate would be $516.83 + ($25.00 x 2) + $47.00 = <b>$613.83</b>. <br>
+Your total monthly compensation rate would be $516.83 + ($25.00 x 2) + $47.00 = <strong>$613.83</strong>. <br>
 <br>
 <a href="/pension/aid-attendance-housebound/">Learn more about Aid and Attendance and Housebound allowances</a>